-Olivia Beach Camp Cabins Welcome Book
+Welcome to Olivia Beach Camp Cabins!

 Welcome to the Olivia Beach Camp Cabins!
 We are delighted you’ve chosen to spend your precious vacation time at our cozy cabins and we hope that you’ll enjoy Olivia Beach as much as we do.
-We created the By-the-Wind Sailor and By-the-Day Dreamer to provide a beautiful space for families and friends to connect, enjoy the beach, and make memories.
+We created the By-the-Wind Sailor and By-the-Day Dreamer to provide a beautiful space for families and friends to connect, enjoy the beach, and make memories together.
 We truly hope you have a wonderful time!

 Cabin Related Concerns:

 We naturally hope that everything is perfect when you arrive, and that any questions will be answered in this welcome book.
 Yet, please feel free to get in touch with us if you need anything.
 A group text message is easiest for quick questions, Miel at 202-468-4707 and Darcy at 503-998-7507, but we will do our best to answer calls as well, 1-503-406-2774 or 1-800-928-6470 (these numbers forward to whichever one of us is on call, and also receive texts).